0xCAB0/0xCAB0/README.md

 ## Hello there 👋

 Hey!
-My name is Álvaro, I'm a software engineering student, as of right now working as a RPA consultant at `NTT Data`.
+My name is Álvaro, I'm a software engineering at `NTT Data`.

 I'll let my favourite language explain more about myself: